ZachChristensen28/TA-linux_iptables/README.md

 ```

 ### Iptable Requirements
-If the iptables "log prefix" flag is utilized, setup may be needed to have the fields extracted correctly.
+If the iptables "log prefix" flag is utilized, further setup may be needed to have the log_prefix field extracted correctly.
 This will be built into the add-on in future releases.
 For now, the transforms.conf file will need to be modified to extract this field correctly.

-The add-on currently supports the following syntax for the log-prefix field.
+The add-on currently supports the following syntax for the log_prefix field.

 ```
 ... ** My log prefix ** ...